-Join us this summer for a special behind-the-scenes experience of our upcoming album, "Sitting On The Launchpad".
-We'll be sharing our experiences, inspirations, and methods in creating the songs.
-Hopefully you'll find your own inspirations in the songs as well.
+Join our journey as we release our album, "Sitting On The Launchpad".
+Followed by a special behind-the-scenes experience.
+We'll be sharing our inspirations and methods in creating the songs.
+Hopefully you'll find your own inspirations in the journey and music as well.

 Sitting on the Launchpad

 CARLOS NARANJO lead guitar, vocals, keyboards